open-horizon/anax/README.md

 ## Introduction

 This project contains the Horizon client system source code.
 To learn more about the Horizon system, including how to try the Blue Horizon instance of it, please browse to http://bluehorizon.network.
 Note that the **HEAD** of this repository's `master` branch includes alpha-grade code under current development.
-Stable versions of this application are bundled in Ubuntu Snaps (cf. https://www.ubuntu.com/desktop/snappy), consult the `bluehorizon-snap` project listed below to learn more.
+Stable versions of this application are packaged for many Debian-based distributions.
+They are available for download at http://pkg.bluehorizon.network/linux/.
+To build the packages yourself, consult https://github.com/open-horizon/horizon-deb-packager.

 Related Projects:

 * `anax-ui` (http://github.com/open-horizon/anax-ui): The source for the Anax web UI
-* `horizon-pkg` (http://github.com/open-horizon/horizon-pkg): A system for packaging Horizon system `deb`s for multiple distributions and architectures.
+* `horizon-deb-packager` (https://github.com/open-horizon/horizon-deb-packager): A system for packaging Horizon system `deb`s for multiple distributions and architectures.
 It also produces Ubuntu snaps
  * `raspbian-image` (http://github.com/open-horizon/raspbian-image): The Raspbian image builder for Raspberry Pi 2 and 3 models dedicated to Horizon

 ## Documentation